alessandrasomma28/madsf/README.md

 ### Multi-agent model

 The multi-agent model is composed of three main components: `Passengers`, `Drivers` and `RideServices`.
-The logic of the multi-agent model is run every 60 timestamps by default, but it can be changed by setting the related option during the initial command line setup.
+The logic of the multi-agent model is run every 60 timestamps by default, but it can be changed by setting the related option in `main.py`.

 ![](doc/Multi-agent_architecture.png)